changalvaarun/EDA-using-Python/README.md

 - What was the best month for sales?
 How much was earned that month?
 - What city sold the most product?
 - What time should we display advertisements to maximize the likelihood of customers buying products?
-- What products are most often sold together?
 - What product sold the most?
 Why do you think it sold the most?

 To answer these questions I followed different pandas & matplotlib methods, which include: